Memory-V2V: Memory-Augmented Video-to-Video Diffusion for Consistent Multi-Turn Editing: Experiments

 \subsection{Memory-V2V for Long Video Editing}

-We evaluate the long video editing performance on 50 videos from the Señorita validation set \cite{zi2025se}.
-We compare against two variants of LucyEdit \cite{LucyEdit}: LucyEdit (Ind), which edits each video segment independently, and LucyEdit (FIFO), which follows FIFO-Diffusion’s diagonal denoising to process consecutive frames with increasing noise levels, simulating autoregressive generation \cite{kim2024fifo}.
-We report visual quality and consistency metrics in Tab.~\ref{tab:main_results_vq_feature}, using VBench and cross-frame DINO/CLIP similarity metrics \cite{oquab2023dinov2, radford2021learning}.
-Memory-V2V consistently outperforms baselines across all these metrics.
-Qualitative results in Fig.~\ref{fig: long-video-editing-comparison} show that our method achieves geometrically and visually consistent edits across long video sequences (${>}200$ frames).
+We evaluate the long video editing performance on 50 videos from the Señorita test set \cite{zi2025se}.
+We first compare against two variants of LucyEdit \cite{LucyEdit}: LucyEdit (Ind), which edits each video segment independently, and LucyEdit (FIFO), which follows FIFO-Diffusion’s diagonal denoising strategy to process consecutive frames with increasing noise levels, simulating autoregressive generation \cite{kim2024fifo}.
+In addition, we consider three more baselines: TokenFlow \cite{geyer2023tokenflow}, which propagates diffusion features across frames to encourage temporal consistency; RAVE \cite{kara2024rave}, which employs randomized noise shuffling to produce consistent videos while enabling fast video editing; and CCEdit \cite{feng2023ccedit}, which uses keyframe appearance and structure guidance for consistent editing.
+As shown in Fig.~\ref{fig: long-video-editing-comparison}, while TokenFlow and RAVE can maintain coarse edited-object consistency across frames, they often fail to preserve fine-grained subject identity and unintentionally modify background regions during editing.
+CCEdit frequently exhibits limited editing controllability, leading to incomplete or inconsistent edits.
+LucyEdit preserves subject identity and background structure via token reuse through self-attention, but still struggles to maintain edited-object consistency over long sequences.
+In contrast, Memory-V2V simultaneously preserves subject identity, background structure, and edited-object consistency by leveraging explicit memory conditioning, enabling stable and coherent edits across extended video sequences (${>}200$ frames).
+We report visual quality and consistency metrics in Tab.~\ref{tab:main_results_vq_feature}, using VBench and cross-frame DINO/CLIP similarity metrics \cite{oquab2023dinov2, radford2021learning}, where Memory-V2V consistently outperforms all baselines.